RegainFlow/Acquisition-Insights-Cost-Analysis-Platform/CONTRIBUTING.md

 **Thank you for contributing to RegainFlow!** 🚀

-Your contributions help build a better acquisition insights platform for everyone.
+Your contributions help build a better procurement analytics platform for everyone.